OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 Action is set to "allowed" unless a rule used the "drop" action and Suricata is in IPS mode, or when the rule used the "reject" action.

-It can also contain information about Source and Target of the attack in the alert.source and alert.target field it target keyword is used in the signature.
+It can also contain information about Source and Target of the attack in the alert.source and alert.target field if target keyword is used in the signature.

 ::